-The Migrant Children's Project (MCP), delivered by Coram Children's Legal Centre (CCLC), promotes the rights of all refugee and migrant children, young people and families, and works to ensure that they receive the protection and support they need whether they are unaccompanied or in a family.
+The Migrant Children's Project (MCP) promotes the rights of all refugee and migrant children, young people and families.

 How Coram helps migrant children and young people

-The strength of the Migrant Children’s Project (MCP) is its comprehensive approach to changing individuals lives and ensuring the best outcomes for migrant children.
+The strength of the MCP is its comprehensive approach to changing indivduals lives and ensuring the best outcomes for migrant children.

 We help migrant children in the following ways:

-- Free advice line offering free and confidential advice on the rights of migrant children and young people, including children who are separated from their families and those in families (please note, this link takes you to the CCLC site),
+- A free advice service offering free and confidential advice on the rights of migrant children and young people, including children who are separated from their families and those in families

-- Policy and research combinging specialist technical knowledge about the domestic and international law with evidence from frontline work to ensure children's rights are embedded in law and practice.
+- Policy and research combining specialist technical knowledge about the domestic and international law with evidence from frontline work to ensure children's rights are embedded in law and practice

 "I have a better understanding of where I stand and where I have to go now." – Migrant Children's helpline caller